andolg/satellite-imagery-downloader/README.md

 `preferences.json` can also be used to specify the coordinates and zoom level.
 If you leave one or more of the following fields empty, you will be asked to use the command line instead.

-* `"tl"` and `"br"` are the coordinates of the top-left and bottom-right corners of a rectangular area.
+* `"tl"` and `"br"` are the coordinates of the top-left and bottom-right corners of a rectangular region.
 * `"zoom"` is the zoom level.

-If you encounter any problems with the program, feel free to open an issue.
+> If you encounter any problems with the program, feel free to open an issue.

 ### Tile URL
 Here are some tile URLs that you can use: